 …and more available options.

-All batch, formula and weight data are downloaded onto the drive, and then the thumb drive can be delivered to any computer system and exported into spreadsheets or data tables.
+All batch, formula, and weight data are downloaded onto the drive, and then a thumb drive can be delivered to any computer system and exported into spreadsheets or data tables.
 With an Ethernet connection, the digital filling scale is hooked up to the facility’s network.
 Information can be recorded remotely and, using software, the scales can be operated from a distance.

-Building A Network of Scales with Shared Data: Perfect for A Growing Production Entity
+Building A Network of Scales with Shared Data

 Several of our electronic scales can be networked together to work in unison and share data.
 This technology improves quality through accuracy and consistency.